italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

     &discovery_uri=https%3A%2F%2Frelying-party.example.org%2Fdiscovery_uri%23that-random-fragment-we-mentioned

 In the **Cross Device Flow**, a QR Code is shown by the Relying Party to the User in order to provide the Authorization Request.
 The User frames the QR Code using their Wallet Instance.
-The QR Code payload MUST be a **Base64 encoded string**.

 Below is represented a non-normative example of a QR Code issued by the Relying Party.